joshmcfayden/hep-application-tips/index.md

 ### CV of Failures

 Despite having some success in fellowship application we are all too aware that many people will also be struggling with rejection.
-We've been there too and to help normalise these experiences we think it's useful to share a *"CV of failures"* to show that this success is not easy to achieve.
+We've been there too and to help normalise these experiences we think it's useful to share a *"CV of failures"* from one of the authors to show that this success is not easy to achieve.

 Success came after 3 rejections from similar fellowship applications:
 - 1x Royal Society University Research Fellowship